-— water new plantings: in any week in which we receive less than an inch of rain, water all plants installed this spring or last fall.
-Perennials planted last spring should be well-established, but those planted last fall or this spring need supplemental watering during dry spells.
+— watering new plantings is not necessary this week because the rainstorm on Tuesday gave us approximately 1 1/2 inches of precipitation.
+But be vigilant, especially while the weather remains warm: In any week in which we receive less than an inch of rain, water thoroughly all woody plants installed this season or last fall.
 How do you know when we’ve received an inch of rain?
 I use a highly sophisticated rain gauge–an old yogurt container placed on the ground among the plants.
 A tunafish or catfood can works equally well.
-When the rains ends on Saturday, I’ll check my rain guauge and decide whether to water my new trees on Sunday.
-And because the ground is so very dry, water well before doing any fall planting.
+I will not water my new trees and the clients’ gardens I oversee this week.

-— continue to practice good horticulture with warm-season crops such as tomatoes, peppers, squash, eggplant, beans, corn, and cucumbers.
+— practice good horticulture with warm-season crops such as tomatoes, peppers, squash, eggplant, beans, corn, and cucumbers.
 This is particularly important as the season winds down.
-Monitor for insect eggs and larvae and remove them before infestations become serious.
-Throw out badly infested or diseased plants to prevent the spread of disease (do not compost diseased or infested plant material).
-Pick fall crops of cool-weather plants like lettuce, spinach, and peas.
-First frost could happen at any time, although our current forecast doesn’t seem to indicate it.
+When you clean up the garden, throw out infested or diseased plants to prevent the spread of disease (do not compost diseased or infested plant material).
+Fall-planted cool-season crops are not doing well this year!

-— fall is the best time to extend a garden bed or start a new one (it’s always a great idea to eliminate some lawn): spread a 3-4” layer of cedar or hemlock bark mulch over the area to kill the grass.
+— extend a garden bed or start a new one (it’s always a great idea to eliminate some lawn): mow the grass very short, then spread a 3-4” layer of shredded cedar or hemlock bark mulch over the area to kill the grass.
+You can also use a thicker layer (12-18″) of leaves.
 You’ll be able to plant right through the mulch and thatch next spring.
-You can scatter seeds in the mulch as you collect them.
+You can scatter seeds there now as you collect them.

 — follow a sustainable lawn care regimen: if you feel you must fertilize your lawn, best practice is to give it no more than two applications of slow-release organic fertilizer each season, around Memorial Day and Labor Day.
-As the weather cools down, it’s time to reseed bare areas.
-Be sure to keep those patches well watered until the grass is up.
-But if you have a place where grass won’t grow, plan to plant something that will, like shade-loving native perennials.
-Other lawn care tips: let the grass grow at least 3″ tall for maximum photosynthesis.
-Established lawns do not need water now (or ever), but if you do water, do it infrequently and deeply to encourage deep root growth.
-One inch of water once a week is much better than a few minutes each day.
-But remember: the more you water, the more you’ll have to mow!
+However, because of the warm weather, you could fertilize now (and legally you cannot fertilize after November 15).
+If you reseed bare areas this fall, be sure to water newly seeded areas frequently: grass seed will only germinate if kept moist, so give seeded areas a light sprinkling several times a day.
+If you have a place where grass won’t grow, plan to plant something that will, like shade-loving native perennials.
+If the lawn is doing well, let the grass grow at least 3″ tall for maximum photosynthesis.
+Do not water, or if you feel you absolutely must water, water infrequently and deeply.
+And always remember: the more you water, the more you’ll have to mow!

-— plan for next season: Do it now, while the garden is still growing.
+— plan for next season: Do it now, while the garden is still green.
 Notice things that did great and things that didn’t, make lists of areas you want to improve, areas of lawn you could get rid of, places that are getting sunnier or shadier and need new plantings to suit.
-Do you have enough fall color in your garden?
-If not, plant some colorful native shrubs in the spring.